Experts discovered SolarLeaks website with data stolen in a recent massive hacker attack

 Experts discovered the SolarLeaks website

-In early January, the FBI, NSA, CISA and ODNI issued a joint statement, according to which an unnamed APT group of “probably Russian origin” was behind the massive attack.
+In early January, the FBI, NSA, CISA, and ODNI issued a joint statement indicating that an unnamed APT group of “probably Russian origin” was responsible for the extensive attack.
+The SolarWinds hack was described by officials as “an attempt to gather intelligence.”

 • $600,000: Microsoft Windows source codes and other data from the company’s repositories (2.6 GB);